Towards Disentangling Information Paths with Coded ResNeXt: Coding schemes

 \section{Coding schemes}

 In this section we present the construction methodology of coding schemes.
+We drop the subscript $l$ from $r_l$ and $N_{act,l}$ and show the general rule for an arbitrary block for which those values are given.
 For the reader's convenience, we repeat the three rules the coding scheme should comply with.
-In this section we drop the subscript $l$ from $r_l, N_{act,l}$, since we want to show for any block how in general we constructed its coding scheme.
-Given some block with ratio $r$ and number of branches/subNNs $N$, these rules are as follows: \begin{enumerate}[label=\Alph*.] \item The number of ``1''s must be equal to $N_{act}=r N$ with $N$ being the codeword's length. \item The Hamming distance of any pair of codewords should be as high as possible. \item Seeing the coding scheme as a binary table, with each row representing a class and each column a subNN as in \cref{tab:CIFAR10-codingSchemes}, we require the sum of each column to be approximately the same.\footnote{Note that due to the first rule the sum of each row is equal to $N_{act}$} \end{enumerate} The first rule is mandatory and we only consider codewords with number of ``1''s equal to $N_{act}$.
-The other two rules serve as guidelines and we try to follow them to the maximum extent possible.
+Given some block with ratio $r$ and number of branches/subNNs $N$, the rules are as follows: \begin{enumerate}[label=\Alph*.] \item The number of ``1''s must be equal to $N_{act}=r N$ with $N$ being the codeword length. \item Seeing the coding scheme as a binary table, with each row representing a class and each column a subNN as in \cref{tab:CIFAR10-codingSchemes}, we require the sum of each column to be approximately the same.\footnote{Note that due to the first rule the sum of each row is equal to $N_{act}$.} \item The minimum Hamming distance across the pairs of codewords should be as high as possible. \end{enumerate} The first rule is \textit{mandatory} and we only consider codewords with number of ``1''s equal to $N_{act}$.
+The other two rules would serve as \textit{guidelines} and we try to follow them to the maximum extent possible.
 Let $S_{min}$ (resp. $S_{max}$) be the sum of the columns with the minimum (resp. maximum) sum.
-The third rule is fully satisfied if $S_{min}=S_{max}$.
+The second rule is fully satisfied if $S_{min}=S_{max}$.
 This is not realizable for all ratios $r$.
-The ratio $r$ must be chosen taking the number of classes $K$ into account as follows: The number of ``1''s in the binary table is $KN_{act}$.
+The ratio $r$ must be chosen taking into account the number of classes $K$ as follows.
+The number of ``1''s in the binary table is $KN_{act}$.
 Assuming a coding scheme with $S_{min}=S_{max}=S_{opt}$, the number of ``1''s is also equal to $NS_{opt}$.
-This brings the equality $KN_{act}=NS_{opt}\iff S_{opt}=rK\in\mathbb{N}$.
-Hence, a necessary condition to be able to find a coding scheme of $S_{min}=S_{max}$ is $rK\in\mathbb{N}$.
+This brings the equality $KN_{act}=NS_{opt}\Leftrightarrow S_{opt}=rK\in\mathbb{N}$.
+Hence, a necessary condition to be able to find a coding scheme with $S_{min}=S_{max}$ is that $r K\in\mathbb{N}$.

-The number of possible combinations of choosing $p$ elements from a set of $n$ distinct elements is given by $C(n,p)=\frac{n!}{p!(n-p)!}$.
+The number of possible combinations for choosing $p$ elements from a set of $n$ distinct elements is given by $C(n,p)=\frac{n!}{p!(n-p)!}$.
 A coding scheme where each class is mapped to a distinct codeword exists if $C(N,rN)\geq K$.
+Therefore the chosen $r$ should satisfy this inequality.